These brain supplements help improve memory, mood, clarity and focus and protect against mental decline, depression, anxiety and dementia. Learn how …

-Learn about the pros and cons of brain enhancing drugs here.
+Read our discussion about the pros and cons of brain enhancing drugs.

 Finding the Right Brain Supplement

-Now that you’ve learned about the best brain supplements, you probably want to get started.
+Now that you’ve learned about the best brain supplement ingredients, you probably want to get started.

 But buyer beware!
 We’ve found that the many supplement manufacturers spend a lot more money on marketing than they do on research.

 We were surprised to learn how few of these companies have any expertise in brain health.